Inside: What to do with dead flower & roses!

 - If you’re in a hurry (or just naturally impatient) you can even use a microwave to dry out flowers within minutes!
 The “cooking time” will vary depending on the type of flowers being dried, so you will have to experiment a bit.
 One source also suggests covering the flowers in cat litter (while in the microwave) to help the process along!
 Who knew?!

-Spring is one of the best times of years to dry out flowers.
+Spring is one of the best times of years to dry out flowers for the dead.
 The first blooms will make pretty additions to home and parties all year long.
-I love the idea of hanging the flowers from the ceiling over a festive spot to eat, or use them for a wreath to adorn the front door.
+I love the idea of hanging the flowers from the ceiling over a festive spot to eat or use them for a wreath to adorn the front door.
+There are so many beautiful projects to be made with simple dried dead flowers.

 (Top photo ©Borislav Zhuykov/Stocksy United.
 All other photography linked in photo description).